masif2002/rat-in-a-maze/README.md

 # RAT IN A MAZE

-In this project, we find a path for the rat in a maze which startd at (1, 1) and needs to go to (m, n).
+In this project, we find a path for the rat in a maze which started at (1, 1) and needs to go to (m, n).
 To simplify things, we only use a square grid (so, m=n).
 The user can specify walls according to their own will using the mouse.
 The second part of this project is to also find a _shortest path_ for the rat.

 ## path()